 - LFU (Least frequently used) (Enterprise edition only)

 - Priority based

 Default-priority: Specifies the default priority that is associated with an item if no priority is specified for that item.
 This attribute can be set to following:

 This is only applicable in case of priority based eviction.

-Eviction-ratio: specifies how much percentage of data should be evicted when
+Eviction-ratio: Specifies how much percentage of data should be evicted when eviction is performed.

 <expiration-policy enabled="True"> <absolute-expiration longer-enabled="False" longer-value="0" default-enabled="False" default-value="0"/> <sliding-expiration longer-enabled="False" longer-value="0" default-enabled="False" default-value="0"/> </expiration-policy>